rjrodger/gubu/README.md

 ```

 2. Use code generation.
 Perhaps you are already building types from a
-   SQL Schema? use the same approach to build the shapes.
+   SQL Schema?
+Use the same approach to build the shapes.

 3. Parse the `d.ts` type definitions at runtime use those to
    dynamically define your shapes.